-Table 26: PSRR Requirements for AUDADC + PGA to Achieve 80dB SNR
+Table 25: PSRR Requirements for AUDADC + PGA to Achieve 80dB SNR

-Parameter Frequency PSRR (20 mV {pp}) PSRR (40 mV {pp}) PSRR (60 mV {pp}) PSRR (100 mV {pp}) Unit

-<2 kHz -4 -10 -13 -18 dB

-LDO PSRR Requirement by frequency dependent on ripple of voltage source to LDO 10 kHz -19 -25 -28 -33 dB

-20 kHz -25 -31 -34 -39 dB

-200 kHz -38 -44 -47 -52 dB
+Parameter Frequency PSRR (20 mV {pp}) PSRR (40 mV {pp}) PSRR (60 mV {pp}) PSRR (100 mV {pp}) Unit <2 kHz -4 -10 -13 -18 dB LDO PSRR Requirement by fre- quency dependent on ripple of 10 kHz -19 -25 -28 -33 dB voltage source to LDO 20 kHz -25 -31 -34 -39 dB 200 kHz -38 -44 -47 -52 dB

-29.2.3 Power Sequence
+29.2.3 Power Supply Sequencing

-External Supply ^a Conditions/Notes VDDP/VDDH/VDDA Must all ramp up together to the same voltage (i.e., VDDP = VDDH = VDDA).
-Should generally be supplied before or at same time as other rails.
+External Supply ^a Conditions/Notes VDDP/VDDH/ VDDA Power up concurrently from same source to the same voltage (i.e., VDDP = VDDH = VDDA).
+Should generally be supplied at nearly the same time as other rails.
 Some skew is acceptable.
-VDDH2 May be powered up at the same time as VDDP/VDDH/VDDA but not before.
-May be kept at 0V and powered up at any time after VDDP/VDDH/VDDA are powered.
-May be kept at 0V (grounded) if not using any GPIO powered by this rail.
-VDDAUDA May be powered at the same time as VDDP/VDDH/VDDA but not before.
-If powered up at same time as VDDP/VDDH/VDDA, then VDDAUDA must be lower than VDDP/ VDDH/VDDA.
-Can be tied to GND when not using peripherals and GPIO powered by VDDAUDA.Can be supplied appropriate voltage when needed at any time after VDDP/VDDH/VDDA are powered.
-Must be a very clean supply when used.
-Primarily needed for LP analog microphone or BLE, if present.
-VDDAUDD May be powered at the same time as VDDP/VDDH/VDDA but not before.
-May be kept at 0V and powered up at any time after VDDP/VDDH/VDDA are powered.
-May be kept at 0V (grounded) if not using the peripherals and GPIO powered by this rail.
+VDDH2 May be powered up before, at the same time as, or any time after VDDP/VDDH/VDDA are powered^b.
+May be a separate supply from VDDP/VDDH/VDDA, but it may be tied to VDDP/VDDH/VDDA if not requiring a different voltage.
+VDDAUDA May be powered before or at the same time as VDDP/VDDH/VDDA.
+If not using audio, then may be tied it to VDDP/VDDH/VDDA.
+Must be a very clean supply when used - see previous "VDDAUDA Voltage Supply Requirements" section.
+Primarily needed for the LP analog microphone.
+VDDAUDD May be tied to VDDP/VDDH/VDDA.
+Must be powered before or at the same time as VDDP/VDDH/VDDA.
 VDD18 Should be tied to ground if not using MIPI DSI interface.
 If using MIPI, then may be powered at the same time as VDDP/VDDH/VDDA but not before.
 Preferably only enabled/powered up when the display is being used.
-VDDUSB33/ VDDUSB0P9 For different USB power scenarios: See "System Power Sequencing for USB and DSI PHYs" on page 137.
+VDDUSB33/ VDDUSB0P9 May be powered before, at the same time as, or after VDDP/VDDH/VDDA.
+For different USB power scenarios: See "System Power Sequencing for USB and DSI PHYs" on page 141.
 Only required when using USB (i.e., when USB cable is plugged in).
-Powering both supplies at the same time from VBUS source is recommended, with 0.9 V generated by LDO from the 3.3 V.
+Powering both supplies at the same time from VBUS source is recommended, with 0.9 V generated by LDO from the 3.3 V.^c a.
+Recommended Termination of Unused Interface:

-Table 27: Power Sequence
+Table 26: Power Supply Sequencing